Our Centre is one of the major research centres of the Faculty of Engineering and Physical Sciences at the University of Surrey.

-The Centre for Vision, Speech and Signal Processing (CVSSP) is one of the major research centres of the Faculty of Engineering and Physical Sciences at the University of Surrey.
-CVSSP was founded in 1986 by Prof Josef Kittler within Surrey's Department of Electrical and Electronic Engineering.
-Its aim is to advance the state of the art in multimedia signal processing and computer vision, with a focus on image, video and audio applications.
+We were founded in 1986 by Prof Josef Kittler within Surrey's Department of Electrical and Electronic Engineering.
+Our aim is to advance the state of the art in multimedia signal processing and computer vision, with a focus on image, video and audio applications.

-Our research is conducted in key themes across the Centre:
+Our research is conducted into key themes across the Centre:

 - 3D video